sindresorhus/awesome-nodejs/readme.md

 - [lodash](https://lodash.com) - Utility library delivering consistency, customization, performance, & extras.
 A better and faster Underscore.js.
 - [immutable](https://github.com/facebook/immutable-js) - Immutable data collections.
-- [mori](http://swannodette.github.io/mori/) - Library for using ClojureScript's persistent data structures and supporting API from the comfort of vanilla JavaScript.
-- [Ramda](http://ramdajs.com) - Utility library with a focus on flexible functional composition enabled by automatic currying and reversed argument order.
+- [Ramda](https://github.com/ramda/ramda) - Utility library with a focus on flexible functional composition enabled by automatic currying and reversed argument order.
 Avoids mutating data.
 - [Folktale](http://folktale.origamitower.com) - Suite of libraries for generic functional programming in JavaScript that allows you to write elegant, modular applications with fewer bugs, and more reuse.
-- [underscore-contrib](http://documentcloud.github.io/underscore-contrib/) - The brass buckles on Underscore's utility belt.
-- [Mout](http://moutjs.com) - Utility library with the biggest difference between other existing solutions is that you can choose to load only the modules/functions that you need, no extra overhead.
+- [Mout](https://github.com/mout/mout) - Utility library with the biggest difference between other existing solutions is that you can choose to load only the modules/functions that you need, no extra overhead.
 - [Bacon.js](http://baconjs.github.io) - Functional reactive programming.
 - [RxJS](http://reactivex.io) - Functional reactive library for transforming, composing, and querying various kinds of data.
 - [Lazy.js](https://github.com/dtao/lazy.js) - Utility library similar to lodash/Underscore but with lazy evaluation, which can translate to superior performance in many cases.